COMP2281/software-engineering-group24-25-04/TestPlan_Group04.md

 **Test procedure:**
        1.Navigate to  the profile page by clicking on box 2.Validate if the correct user information is retrieved and displayed on the Profile page.

 **Test material used:**

 **Expected result (test oracle):** The user profile with correct user information is displayed on the Profile page.

 **Comments:**

 **Created by:** EK

 **Test environment:** Node.js backend, React frontend, Chrome browser.

+**User acceptance test:**

+**Test case ID:** uat_test_xx

+**Description of test:** Verify the progress bar is displayed and is updated dynamically as tasks progress.

+**Related requirement document details:** Feature: Progress bar (Priority: Must have)

+**Prerequsites for test:**

+1. Targets with various progress percentages assigned.

+2. Update the target's progress within the system (e.g., by marking sub-tasks related to the target as complete).

+**Test procedure:**
+  1. Log in to the system as an authenticated user.

+  2. Locate a target with an existing progress percentage.

+  3. Update the target's progress (e.g., mark sub-tasks related to the target as complete).

+  4. Observe the progress bar to confirm it updates accordingly.

+  5. Repeat steps for increasing progress levels (e.g., 25% → 50% → 75% → 100%).

+  6. Verify that the progress bar reaches 100% when the target has been fully completed.

+**Test materials used:**
+1. A pre-loaded task dataset with varying progress levels.

+2. Various devices with access to the web application.

+3. System logs (database updates, backend API repsonses and console logs)

+**Expected result (test oracle):**
+1. The progress bar is displayed on each task card.

+2. The percentage updates dynamically and accuracy upon task progress changes.

+3. The bar reaches 100% when all assigned sub-tasks have been completed.

+**Comments:**

+**Created by:** TO

+**Test environment:** Node.js backend, React frontend, Chrome browser.

+**User acceptance test**

+**Test case ID:** uat_test_xx

+**Description of test:** Verify that the date filter is intuitive and aligns with stakeholder expectations for task tracking.

+**Related requirement document details:** Feature: Filter tasks by period (Priority: Should have)

+**Prerequsites for test:**
+1. Task dataset with tasks having due dates in various timeframes.

+2. Test environment with realistic task data.

+3. Users (staff members) with varying levels of digital literacy.

+**Test procedure:**
+1. Demonstrate how users can filter tasks by date (Day, Week, Month, Year, etc.).

+2. Ask the staff member to apply filters to find tasks due within specific periods.

+3. Gather feedback on ease of use, expected behaviour, and usability of results.

+4. Check if the staff member can successfully retrieve expected tasks without external help.

+**Test materials used:**
+1. Various office computers and devices connected to the internet and with access to the test environment.

+2. A pre-loaded task dataset with various due dates (covering different user scenarios).

+3. A step-by-step guide for users explaining how to apply the filters.

+4. A feedback form for each staff member covering ease of use, accuracy of tasks displayed, system performance and any additional comments.

+**Expected result (test oracle):**
+1. The staff members confirm that filtering is intuitive and meets expectations.

+2. The staff members can find specific tasks with ease.

+**Comments:** Adjust user interface if necessary based on feedback (e.g., if users struggle with selecting date ranges).

+**Created by:** TO

+**Test environment:** Deployed application on a variety of office computers and other devices used within the organisation.

 ## Section 3: Testing Context